ElectronSculptor/C-Fitness-App/README.md

 ---

 ## 🛠️ How to Run and Test the Application Locally
-Navigate to the project folder and execute the compiled file:
+Navigate to the project folder and run these two commands:

 - make
 - ./fitness_app